What Are Service Level Agreements (SLAs)?

 An SLO (service level objective) is measured by an SLI (service level indicator).

-So, for instance, if your SLA states that your database query will return response in 200 ms your SLO is most likely 200 ms response time , and your SLI is the actual measurement of your uptime.
-It might be 180 ms or 150ms.
+For instance, if your SLA states that your database query will return a response in 200 ms your SLO is most likely 200 ms response time, and your SLI is the actual measurement of your uptime.
+It might be 180 ms or 150 ms.

 The SLI must fulfill or surpass the commitments set in that agreement to continue complying with your SLA.